isaac-fu/jlox-proj/README.md

 - Functions and classes require the exact number of arguments declared by their parameters or initializer.
 - Fields are accessed through instances, such as `object.field`.
 - A subclass is declared with `<`, such as `class Student < Person`.
+- Lists use zero-based numeric indexes.
+Accessing an index outside the list bounds produces a runtime error.
+- Reading a missing map key returns `nil`; assigning to a new key adds it to the map.
+- Lists and maps are mutable, so indexed assignment updates the existing collection.

 ## Exit Codes